wp-plugins/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.6.2 =
+* Improvement: you can now enter "none" as API key, upon which the nagging notice in wp-admin will disappear and WP YouTube Lyte will not try to access any API as [requested by TheGiantRedFox1986](https://wordpress.org/support/topic/remove-notice-in-backend?replies=4)
+* Improvement: automatic recognition of playlist URL's as [proposed by markothaler](https://wordpress.org/support/topic/playlist-recognition-possible?replies=7)
+* Updated French translations, merci Serge!

 = 1.6.1 =
 * fix for WP YouTube Lyte widgets not loading